Donegal North-East (Dáil constituency)

 Donegal North-East was a parliamentary constituency represented in Dáil Éireann, the lower house of the Irish parliament or Oireachtas, from 1961 to 1977 and from 1981 to 2016.
 The constituency elected 3 deputies (Teachtaí Dála, commonly known as TDs).
 The method of election was proportional representation by means of the single transferable vote (PR-STV).

 History

 The constituency was first created for the 1961 general election, taking in parts of the abolished Donegal East constituency.
 It lasted until 1977, when it was abolished and became part of a new Donegal constituency, and was then recreated for the 1981 general election.
 It was abolished at the 2016 general election, and again became part of the re-created Donegal constituency.

 Boundaries

 The constituency was located in the northern part of County Donegal.
 It encompassed the Letterkenny, Milford and Inishowen electoral areas of Donegal County Council.

 The Electoral (Amendment) Act 2009 defined the constituency as:

-"In the county of Donegal the electoral divisions of:

-Ardmalin, Ballyliffin, Birdstown, Buncrana Rural, Burt, Carndonagh, Carthage, Castlecary, Castleforward, Culdaff, Desertegny, Dunaff, Fahan, Glenagannon, Gleneely, Glentogher, Greencastle, Illies, Inch Island, Kilderry, Killea, Malin, Mintiaghs, Moville, Newtown Cunningham, Redcastle, Straid, Three Trees, Turmone, Whitecastle, in the former Rural District of Inishowen;

-Ballymacool, Castlewray, Corravaddy, Edenacarnan, Gartán, Gortnavern, Killymasny, Kincraigy, Letterkenny Rural, Magheraboy, Manorcunningham, Mín an Lábáin, Suí Corr, Templedouglas, in the former Rural District of Letterkenny;

-An Cheathrú Chaol, An Tearmann, Ballyarr, Carraig Airt, Cnoc Colbha, Creamhghort, Fánaid Thiar, Fánaid Thuaidh, Glen, Glenalla, Grianfort, Killygarvan, Kilmacrenan, Loch Caol, Millford, Rathmelton, Rathmullan, Ros Goill, Rosnakill, in the former Rural District of Millford;